Esperance Senior High School was opened in 1966 to provide a rural education for students from the town and surrounding farming areas.

 The pinnacle of students’ outstanding achievements lies in their 20 year record of successful participation in the Tournament of Minds (TOM), a critical and creative thinking competition that tests problem solving, creativity and team skills.
 Esperance students were the first to win all four divisions of TOM at the national level and they continue to excel at state level at which there has been Esperance Senior High School teams represented each year since the school commenced TOM in 1993.
 Students and staff combine to create a formidable partnership for success.

 The school itself was originally designed for 400 students.
 Steady growth occurred throughout the 1990s, resulting in a number of building upgrades in the past 15 years that has created a modern and expansive school site.

-In 2004, a $3.75 million upgrade of the north wing and the establishment of the Curtin Vocational Training and Education Centre (VTEC), now the Goldfields Institute of Technology, enhanced the provision for practical subjects.
+In 2004, a $3.75 million upgrade of the north wing and the establishment of the Curtin Vocational Training and Education Centre (VTEC), now the South Regional TAFE, enhanced the provision for practical subjects.
 The Fixing Our Schools program contributed $489,853 to the maintenance of school buildings.

 In 2006, the $7.53 million Junior Campus, with 18 classrooms was built.